-Very rarely, soft tissue sarcomas may also occur in an area that has previously been treated with radiotherapy for another type of cancer.
-The sarcoma won’t usually develop until about 10 years after the radiotherapy treatment.
+Soft tissue sarcomas may occur in an area that has previously been treated with radiotherapy for another type of cancer.
+The sarcoma won’t usually develop until at least 10 years after the radiotherapy treatment.

 Exposure to some types of chemicals may be linked to the development of some sarcomas.
 The chemicals include vinyl chloride, which is used for making plastics, and some types of herbicides (weed killers) and dioxins.

 Most rhabdomyosarcomas are diagnosed after a person develops symptoms.
 These may include: